jonatasbaldin/jonatasbaldin.github.io/_posts/2016-09-23-quick-tip-docker-xhyve.md

 This means *almost* native support.
 We still use a Linux distribution behind the scenes, but it is way more transparent to the final user.

-So, here's come the Quick Tip: How can I access this xhyve virtualized machine? :thinking_face: GUI? *Nah*.
+So, here's come the Quick Tip: How can I access this xhyve virtualized machine?
+GUI? *Nah*.
 SSH? *Nop*.
 Telnet? *Huh, nop*.

 From now on, by default, you use a tool called [screen](https://www.gnu.org/software/screen/).
 It does a lot of things, but also connects to **tty**, and can be used to connect on the Linux machine.
 One issue tough, when I use screen inside [tmux](https://tmux.github.io/), I got a lot of gibberish.
 So you might need to leave the multiplexer if you are using one.